Side Mediterranean Coast, Turkey Travel Guide

 Smart booking strategies result in the best accommodation and prices for your Side trip.

-Negotiating walk-in rates is rare for established hotels, especially larger resorts or chains.
+Negotiating walk-in rates is rare for established hotels, especially big resorts or chains.
 Prices are usually fixed.
 However, for smaller, independent inns or pensions, specifically during the low season, polite negotiation might be possible, especially for multi-night stays.
 Approach this respectfully.

 Accommodation prices peak due to high demand.